andreasmang/claire/doc/README-INSTALL.md

-# Installing and Running COLDREG
+# Installing and Running CLAIRE